 Professor and Additional Teachers

 Dr Mark Ziese, Professor of Old Testament at Johnson University Florida, will teach the class and lead the trip.
-Drs Jody Owens and Daniel Overdorf from Johnson University Tennessee will provide additional leadership and teaching while abroad.
+Dr Jody Owens from Johnson University Tennessee will provide additional leadership and teaching while abroad.

 1. Complete the Registration Form (see below) and send it to Daniel Overdorf (7900 Johnson Dr, Box 72, Knoxville, TN, 37998 or DOverdorf @JohnsonU.edu).
 Space is limited to 25 persons and some seats have already been reserved.
 Students do not have to submit a deposit with the registration (as the brochure suggests), it will be covered by the course fee.
 Registration deadline is November 15.

 2. When registration opens for the spring term in early November, graduate students should register for CMSM 5323 Bible Lands.